-&lt;sup>1 Note that section 7A of the Act permits a person to whom a disclosure may be made under Part 2 of the Act to treat aperson who is not a public officer or contractor as a contractor for the purposes of the Act, if they consider that it wouldbe in the public interest to do so.
+&lt;sup>1 Note that section 7A of the Act permits a person to whom a disclosure may be made under Part 2 of the Act to treat a person who is not a public officer or contractor as a contractor for the purposes of the Act, if they consider that it wouldbe in the public interest to do so.
 A disclosure by a contractor is not.
 Members of the public may also make disclosures in limited circumstances, when the Ombudsman or Integrity Commission deems this in the public interest under section 7A.

-In the case of an investigation by a public body which results in a finding that the alleged conduct occurred, it obliges the public body to take action to prevent that conduct from continuing or recurring, and to take action to remedy any harm or loss which may have arisen (section 75).
+conduct occurred, it obliges the public body to take action to prevent that conduct from continuing or recurring, and to take action to remedy any harm or loss which may have arisen (section 75).

-A flow chart, which depicts the way in which a public body should deal with a disclosure made to it under the Act, is at Attachment 1 to this document.
+A flow chart, which depicts the way in which a public body should deal with a disclosure made to it under the Act, is at Attachment 4 to this document.
 It is important to note that a person does not have to expressly reference the Act when making a disclosure in order to be eligible for protection, if all the requirements in the Act are otherwise met.